TAUSBV/dqf-api/v3/README.md

 You can show the user a list of project templates he/she has access to through [GET /v3/user/projectTemplate](https://dqf-api.stag.taus.net/#!/Template/getAll).
 This request should fetch all user’s templates plus any shared template within the organization.

 ### Templates/Review
 The same principle applies to Review templates.
 In addition to the *error category ids* and *severity* attributes specified in [DQF Review Settings](#reviewSettings), Review template also require the *review type* and, where applicable, *pass/fail threshold* and *severity weights*.
-Please note that the *sampling* attribute is not used in the Quality Dashboard.
+Please note that the *sampling* attribute is not used in the DQF Dashboard.
 You may want to avoid using templates for the review type *correction* as no additional attributed are actually required.

 **IMPORTANT:** Please use the term **Error Annotation** on the UI where the API reads *error_typology*